wbartels/IPSet_ASUS_Lite/README.md

 - To prevent downtime use the ipset swap feature.

 ## Installation
-Ensure you have a [Asuswrt-Merlin](https://www.asuswrt-merlin.net/) firmware and the JFFS2 partition enabled:
+Ensure you have an [Asuswrt-Merlin](https://www.asuswrt-merlin.net/) firmware and enabled the JFFS2 partition:
 ```
 Administration > System > Enable JFFS custom scripts and configs: Yes > Apply
 ```